JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 ## Create initial list of packages to build

-For now, let's start with building our own version of the packages we installed above from the default FreeBSD-maintained binary package repository.
+For now, let’s start with building our own version of the packages we installed above from the default FreeBSD-maintained binary package repository.

 ```console
 # cat << EOF > /usr/local/etc/poudriere.d/pkglist